-The Agency may boost the eligible basis of all projects awarded in 2016 by up to an additional fifteen percent (15%) if the flat nine percent tax credit rate in Section 42(b)(2)(A) is not reinstated.
+The Agency may boost the eligible basis of all projects by up to fifteen percent (15%) if the flat nine percent tax credit rate in Section 42(b)(2)(A) is not reinstated.
 The Agency will boost the eligible basis of rehabilitation projects and those committing to the targeting in Section IV(B)(2) by up to an additional fifteen percent (15%).
-(Projects using the DDA or QCT basis increase are not eligible under this section.)
+Projects using the DDA or QCT basis increase are not eligible under this section.